ROC5COR/stm32ai_datalogger_movementdetector/README.md

 ### Step 1: Record your dataset
 To build our dataset we will use a new library released by ST called **AILogging** which is basically a C API that will represents our data as *ai_logging_packet_t* understandable on STM32 and computer side.
 We will use the C version of this API on STM32 and we will use the GenericUI application which uses python version of this API on computer !
 #### Step 1.1: Open the CubeIDE project
+Open the CubeIDE project provided and be sure to have the following define ```#define RECORDING_MODE 1``` at the beginning of your project.
+This will ensure that the project is built for Recording purpose and not including neural network files.

+The project is basically doing:
+- Init of USART that will be used to communicate
+- Init of LSM6DSL, the accelerometer that we will use to get data
+- Init of AILogging API to communicate with the computer
+- Get accelerometer's data
+- Build a packet and send it through USART

 #### Step 1.2: Display your data using GenericUI
 #### Step 1.3: Record and export your dataset